Khearl/Bee/README.md

 ## About

-I'm **[Your Name]**, an aspiring SOC Analyst building hands-on detection and response skills outside the classroom.
+I'm **Khearl Bee Tapia**, an aspiring SOC Analyst building hands-on detection and response skills outside the classroom.
 [Add 2–3 sentences: your background before this lab, what drew you to security, and the type of role you're targeting.]

 **Lab stack:** Splunk Enterprise · BOTSv2 Dataset · Wireshark · Kali Linux · [Honeypot tool] · [Ticketing platform]